-- Quality of state and/or local data shared with HRSA (e.g., accuracy, timeliness, relevance) - 2.
-Number of times HRSA used state and/or local data to inform and/or modify HRSA programs, initiatives, and materials - 3.
-Quality of feedback when asked to assist HRSA in identifying geographic areas of greatest need, state and/or local barriers to action, the most critical aspects of an emerging issue to address, and other relevant information - 4.
+- 1. Quality of state data shared with HRSA (e.g., accuracy, timeliness, relevance) - Number of times HRSA used state data to inform and/or modify HRSA programs, initiatives, and materials - 3.
+Quality of feedback when asked to assist HRSA in identifying geographic areas of greatest need, state barriers to action, the most critical aspects of an emerging issue to address, and other relevant information - 4.
 Number of times HRSA used information provided in Question 3 to inform and/or modify HRSA programs and initiatives - 5.
 Number of times HRSA used practical/applicable feedback provided in Question 3 to inform and/or modify HRSA programs, activities, initiatives, materials, etc. - 6.
 Quality of the feedback provided on HRSA programs, activities, initiatives, materials, etc.